-To make the sponge I first mixed together the baking spread and caster sugar.
-Then I added the eggs and vanilla extract and mixed them in.
+To make the sponge, mix together the baking spread and caster sugar.
+Then add eggs and vanilla extract and mix them in.

-Next I mixed in self raising flour, and folded in the raspberries and white chocolate chips.
+Next, mix in self raising flour, and fold in the raspberries and white chocolate chips.

-I divided the cupcake batter into cases, then I baked them for 25 minutes.
+Divide the cupcake batter into cases, then bake them for 25 minutes.

 Can you use frozen raspberries in this recipe?

 I don't recommend using frozen raspberries as they release a lot more liquid than fresh ones and can make the cupcakes mushy/soggy.
 If you can't get fresh raspberries, then you could mix some freeze dried raspberries into the batter.